 - capital gains on movable and immovable assets if not realised on business assets, e.g. realised on private assets (art.
-16 (3) FDTA) - Inheritance and gifts (= subject of cantonal gift and inheritance tax); some kind of insurances payments; financial aids for low-income people (art.
+16 (3) FDTA) - Inheritance and gifts (= subject of cantonal gift and inheritance tax); some kind of insurance payments; financial aids for people with low income (art.
 24 FDTA)

 © Prof. Dr. iur.
-Madeleine Simonek, University of Zurich, Fall Semester 2018
+Madeleine Simonek, University of Zurich, Fall Semester 2019